JackWCollins/guild_chat/README.md

 * Use [JSON Web Tokens](https://github.com/jwt/ruby-jwt) for real user authorization.
 * Use an authService to store the user in `localStorage` so that a refresh won't "lose" the logged in user
 * Allow users to create group conversations.
 The data model already suppors this, as one `conversation` can have many `users` through `user_conversations`.
+* Properly verify requests instead of just using `skip_before_action :verify_authenticity_token`
+* Add a library like `MomentJS` to update the message times dynamically